alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 Also, both `http://alimac.io` and `http://www.alimac.io` should redirect to their HTTPS counterparts.
 Neat!

 What would you improve about this design?
 Which parts could be explained in more detail?
 Did you find this post useful?
-Ping me on Twitter [@alimacio](https://twitter.com/alimacio).
+Ping me on Twitter [@alimacio](https://twitter.com/alimacio) to let me know.